olisystems/ocn-registry-v2.0/README.md

 - Deploy and setup Smart Contracts: `sh run-deploy.sh <NETWORK>`, example: `sh run-deploy.sh localhost`

+### Publish deployed Smart Contract Address

+The deployed smart contract address are desined to be packaged inside the dist/deployment folder and published in the npmjs repolitory to be accessed publicly.
+Only members of the oli-systems organizations in npmjs have access to publish, to do it run:

+- `yarn build-and-publish`

 ### Verify Contracts (Polygon testnet only)

 - Verify the OcnVoteToken SmartContract example in polygon scan: